a11yproject/a11yproject.com/src/css/homepage.md

 ## Why Sass?

 Internet Explorer is still a [very popular desktop browser](https://netmarketshare.com/browser-market-share.aspx?options=%7B%22filter%22%3A%7B%22%24and%22%3A%5B%7B%22deviceType%22%3A%7B%22%24in%22%3A%5B%22Desktop%2Flaptop%22%5D%7D%7D%5D%7D%2C%22dateLabel%22%3A%22Custom%22%2C%22attributes%22%3A%22share%22%2C%22group%22%3A%22browser%22%2C%22sort%22%3A%7B%22share%22%3A-1%7D%2C%22id%22%3A%22browsersDesktop%22%2C%22dateInterval%22%3A%22Monthly%22%2C%22dateStart%22%3A%222017-11%22%2C%22dateEnd%22%3A%222018-11%22%2C%22plotKeys%22%3A%5B%7B%22browser%22%3A%22Chrome%22%7D%2C%7B%22browser%22%3A%22Internet%20Explorer%22%7D%2C%7B%22browser%22%3A%22Firefox%22%7D%2C%7B%22browser%22%3A%22Edge%22%7D%2C%7B%22browser%22%3A%22Safari%22%7D%5D%2C%22segments%22%3A%22-1000%22%7D).
 The [pre-processed logic](https://cathydutton.co.uk/posts/why-i-stopped-using-sass/) Sass offers helps us ensure the site will look and perform well on this browser, as well as other less popular or less feature-rich devices.

+## Why not x technology?

+Our technology choices are a compromise between ease of use for a wide audience, coordinating site content, browser support needs, and minimizing external dependencies.
+If you feel your favorite library, language, or tool could benefit the project, [file an Issue on GitHub to talk about it](https://github.com/a11yproject/a11yproject.com/issues).

+We will not debate using:

+- A Single Page Application (SPA) framework such as React, Angular, or Vue.
+- A HTML pre-processing library such as Slim or HAML.
+- PostCSS.
+- Tag managers and other [SEO tooling](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md#promotions-partnership-deals-and-seo-scams).
+- CI/CD platforms.

 ## Style authoring